 - Completion of a total of 120 credit hours accepted by Goshen College.
 Learn more about earning credits on our Earning College Credit page.

-- Completion of the RN-BSN program.
+- Completion of the RN to BSN program.

 - A cumulative grade point average of 2.7 or above in the RN-BSN program.

-General Education & Supporting Course Requirements
+CORE & Supporting Course Requirements

 There are a few courses you need to complete before you graduate from Goshen College.
-These General Education requirements can be met by transfer credit from another institution, by CLEP or DANTE exam, or by courses taken at Goshen College.
+These CORE requirements can be met by transfer credit from another institution, by CLEP or DANTE exam, or by courses taken at Goshen College.
 Whatever you decide, we can help you make sure to get these requirements completed for graduation.

 |Anatomy & Physiology||4|